-The lean tissue (read: muscle and bone) weight gain during this time is about 15 pounds for girls and twice that for boys (~30#).
+The weight gain from lean tissue (read: muscle and bone) during this time is about 15 pounds for girls and twice that for boys (~30#).

 Girls gain more fat (~6#) on average than boys (~3#).

-Given these “norms” for adolescent growth (and the signs that go along with it), you can begin to see that an important transformation happens for teens, and much of it is to be expected.
+Given these “norms,” and the typical signs of the growth spurt that go along with it, you can begin to see that an important transformation happens for teens.
+Much of it is to be expected.

 A 15-30# weight gain in a couple of years can be shocking, especially if you’re used to looking at a lean child, but it is normal.